-- the Gaussian disk, mostly used for circumstellar disk, stellar wind, and other astrophysical object with no sharp edge. - the ring, adapted to measure inner rim of dusty circumstellar disks, dust shells, or spherically symetric nebulae.
+- the limb darkened disk, used for accurate stellar diameter measurements. - the Gaussian disk, mostly used for circumstellar disk, stellar wind, and other astrophysical object with no sharp edge. - the ring, adapted to measure inner rim of dusty circumstellar disks, dust shells, or spherically symmetric nebulae.